-Following last year’s resounding success, we again have blues workshops and tutorials taking place at the Festival, all kindly sponsored by Magnox from the company’s socio-economic scheme.
+Following last year’s resounding success, we again have blues workshops and tutorials taking place at the Festival, all kindly funded by a grant from Nibley Festival.
 Places are limited on these free workshops – so booking in advance is essential.

 BEN HEWLETT – HARMONICA WORKSHOP